zfechko/Comp-Sci-215/Micro Assignments/MA 2 Primality Test/MA2.md

 ## Assignment Checklist
-- [ ] create `is_prime()` function
+- [x] create `is_prime()` function
-- [ ] create function to display primality to terminal
+- [x] create function to display primality to terminal
-- [ ] create function that sums prime numbers in a range
+- [x] create function that sums prime numbers in a range and print it to the terminal
-- [ ] implement guard code to prevent user from inputting a floating point/other invalid value
+- [x] implement guard code to prevent user from inputting a floating point/other invalid value